 Black & White logo

-Apart from all the above logos, you will need a black and white version of all of them or the ones you use more frequently.
-You never know where they might come handy.
+Apart from all the above logos, you will need a black-and-white version of all of them or the ones you use more frequently.
+You never know where they might come in handy.

 Logo Variations Make Your Brand Multidimensional